Section 5. Applications

 Virtual AIS AtoN can be deployed quickly, and the accuracy of their positions allows them to be used in various situations for the benefit of mariners.

-The Canadian Coast Guard is not currently conducting any tests with Monitored Synthetic AIS AtoN.
-However, tests with Predicted Synthetic AIS AtoN are underway across Canada.
-These are broadcast on fixed aids to navigation and help to locate them, even in situations where the radar screen is cluttered.
+The Canadian Coast Guard is not currently using Monitored Synthetic AIS AtoN.
+However, Predicted Synthetic AIS AtoN may be used across Canada.
+These are broadcast on fixed AtoN and help to locate them, even in situations where the radar screen is cluttered.

 Section 5.2.1.
 Reference Points - Virtual and Synthetic AIS AtoN